 |Doesn’t have a maximum 1600 Watts as claimed|

-Though priced similar to Amazon Basics Induction cooktop, Prestige PIC 20 has a lower wattage of 1600 watts only.
-As a result, it takes a longer time to heat and cook food compared to Amazon Basics, Bajaj and Philips.
+Though priced similarly to the Amazon Basics Induction cooktop, Prestige PIC 20 has a lower wattage of 1600 watts only.
+As a result, it takes longer to heat and cook food compared to Amazon Basics, Bajaj and Philips.
 It took almost 6.45 minutes to boil 1 litre of water, while AmazonBasics took just 5.2 minutes.

 The Prestige PIC 20 comes with 8 functions.
 They are- dosa/chapati, pressure cook, curry, idili, deep fry, heat milk, saute and keep warm.
 The buttons are not as responsive as what you find on Amazon Basics, Philips and Bajaj.

-Just like others, the heat milk function is helpful in boiling milk without spillage and the keep warm function heats up the food without drying it out for hours.
+Just like Amazon Basics, the heat milk function is helpful in boiling milk without spillage and the keep warm function heats up the food without drying it out for hours.

 The induction cooktop comes with all basic safety features and alerts.
 It shows error when utensil is missing and protects against overheating, overheating against high voltage, dry heating and sensor failures.